r3vn/easy_pwn/README.md

 ## todo / known issues

 - ~~Audio doesn't work (fix in progress)~~
-- if your chroot is located under an external sdcard, you may need to remount the sd partition with suid enabled as follows:
+- included in the script ~~if your chroot is located under an external sdcard, you may need to remount the sd partition with suid enabled as follows~~
 	```
 	# mount -o remount,suid /media/sdcard/your-partition-name
 	```